This easy fajita veggies recipe will have some tender spiced veggies ready to stuff your fajitas with in under fifteen minutes!

 What vegetables to use?

 For this fajita veggies mix, I’ve stuck with the classic peppers and onions.
-A mix of yellow, red and green peppers along with regular white onion and red onion hits just the right spot with savoru and a hint of sweet.
+A mix of yellow, red and green peppers along with regular white onion and red onion hits just the right spot between savory and sweet.

 Having said that, you can add or substitute other vegetables to make it a bit more substantial.
 Some vegetables I recommend adding to your fajita mix are:

 - Broccoli or broccolini.
-Separated or sliced into thin florets no more than 1.5cm wide, and zapped in the microwave or steamed until just fork-tender before adding the florets in with the other veggies, a bit of broccoli goes surprisingly well (think wok or teppanyaki bright green and firm broccoli, not mushy boiled broccoli).
+Separated or sliced into thin florets no more than 1.5cm wide, and zapped in the microwave or steamed until just fork-tender before adding the florets in with the other veggies as broccoli takes longer to cook than peppers and onions.
+A bit of broccoli goes surprisingly well (think wok or teppanyaki bright green and firm broccoli, not mushy boiled broccoli).

 Fajita veggies are best eaten straight away, before the residual heat can cook the veggies all the way through and make them super soft.
 Having said that, leftovers are still perfect for a whole host of other purposes including: